paulduchesne/cleaner/README.md

 # Cleaner

-Python script to automatically clean the Desktop by moving files into datestamped directories under Documents.
+Python script to automatically clean `Desktop` by moving files and folders into datestamped directories under `Documents`.

 Should be OS agnostic.